w3c/wcag3/guidelines/groups/interactive-components/keyboard-focus-appearance/focus-indicator-size-sufficient.md

 type: supplemental
 ---

-A custom focus indicator with sufficient size is used.
+If a custom focus indicator is used, it has sufficient size and adjacency.